-Applicants must submit, and the Council may request further information, on the following matters to the extent that they are relevant to any subdivision consent rule, together with information required under any other relevant section of this chapter: C195/10 Op 8/12
+Applicants must submit, and the Council may request further information, on the following matters to the extent that they are relevant to any subdivision consent rule, together with information Op 8/12 or Op 8

-- 19.2.2.22 Show linkages between proposed roads and existing or future roads. - 19.2.2.23 Where a new road is to vest in the Council, the submission of at least three names for the road, and an explanation for each name.
+19.2.2.22 Show linkages between proposed roads and existing or future roads.

+19.2.2.23 Where a new road is to vest in the Council, the submission of at least three names for the road, and an explanation for each name.